Skip to main content

 A short checklist tracks the core Daintree workflows.
 It shows up in two places:

-• Floating panel pinned to the bottom-right corner once a project is open
+• Floating panel pinned to the bottom-right corner once a project is open.
+Its counter runs 0/4 through 4/4 over the four workflow items below.

 1. Open your project.
 Connect a local folder.
-Clicking this opens the folder picker.
+Clicking it opens the folder picker.

 2. Ask AI to help with your code.
 Agents can write code, fix bugs, and answer questions about your codebase.
-Clicking this opens the agent palette.
+Clicking it opens the agent palette.

 3. Start a parallel task.
 Work on two things at once without switching branches.
-Clicking this opens the create worktree dialog.
+Clicking it opens the create worktree dialog.

 4. Run two agents in parallel.
-Kick off a second agent while the first keeps working.
-That's the Daintree superpower.
-Clicking this opens the create worktree dialog so you can start the second task in its own branch.
+Start a second agent while the first keeps working.
+This is the job Daintree is built for.
+Clicking it opens the create worktree dialog so you can start the second task in its own branch.

 Tip

 The floating checklist only appears after you open a project.
-On the Welcome Screen itself, you'll see the inline version above the Quick Actions.
-To bring either version back after dismissing it, go to Help > Getting Started.
+On the Welcome Screen you get the inline version.
+The X dismisses the checklist; the chevron, the header, or Esc only collapses it.
+To bring it back after dismissing, go to Help > Getting Started.

 Opening a Project

-Open a project via File > Open Directory (Cmd+O on macOS) or by using the project switcher in the toolbar.
+Open a project from File > Open Directory (Cmd+O on macOS), or with the project switcher in the toolbar.

-Daintree requires projects to be Git repositories.
-If you select a directory that isn't a Git repo, Daintree will walk you through initializing one:
+A Daintree project has to be a Git repository.
+Select a directory that isn't one, and Daintree walks you through initializing it:

 1. Run git init